jpcorb20/toxic-comment-server/README.md

 We do not focus on hyperparameter optimization in this project.
 We will take default know configuration and use our multiple models to make a final choice.

+We evaluate our models with the Macro F1 metric which the average of individual F1 scores.
+We use F1 to optimize both precise detection and finding most toxic comments (recall).

 ### Classical ML NLP pipeline

 To train all baseline models run: